apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pope Francis arrives in Mongolia**
+**ESPN networks go dark on Charter Spectrum cable systems**

-You can read more about it [here](https://www.vaticannews.va/en/pope/news/2023-09/pope-arrival-mongolia-apostolic-visit.html).
+You can read more about it [here](https://www.staradvertiser.com/2023/08/31/sports/sports-breaking/espn-networks-go-dark-on-charter-spectrum-cable-systems/).

 ## Requirements
 - Python 3.8